wp-plugins/gi-media-library/readme.txt

 Playing external videos (YouTube and Vimeo) are also supported.
 You can fully customize the layout by providing CSS stylesheet class and change the text direction from LTR to RTL, if you want to use Arabic, Persian, Urdu languages.

 You can download User's Manual with complete step by step usage instructions from http://www.glareofislam.com/softwares/gimedialibrary.html

+If you are looking for advanced feature with Student Registration and LMS (Learning Management System), then check our <a href="http://www.glareofislam.com/#gi-lms">GI-Learning Management System</a> which will work with GI-Media Library to provide you with complete Learning Management System.

 Following are the complete list of features: